tylerneylon/math/randnn/randnn.md

 ## Some Math Behind Random Weights

-There are useful initialization methods such as He or [Glorot](http://deepdish.io/2015/02/24/network-initialization/) (aka Xavier) initialization that make it easier to find the sweet spot on this spectrum [@he2015delving], [@glorot2010understanding].
+There are some useful techniques for choosing your initial random weights such as He or [Glorot](http://deepdish.io/2015/02/24/network-initialization/) (aka Xavier) initialization that make it easier to find the sweet spot on this spectrum [@he2015delving], [@glorot2010understanding].